chromium/chromium/ios/web/public/js_messaging/README.md

 `web::ScriptMessage` in overrides of `JavaScriptFeature::ScriptMessageReceived`,
 and when using `WebStateImpl::ExecuteJavaScript`.
-Always use `WebFrame::CallJavaScriptFunction` rather than directly calling `[WKWebView evaluateJavaScript]`, to avoid having to manually handle conversion.
+Always use `WebFrame::CallJavaScriptFunction` rather than directly calling `[WKWebView evaluateJavaScript]`, to avoid having to manually handle conversion and to ensure that the message will only be sent to the expected webpage.
+Sending JavaScript to the WKWebView or web::WebState is not bound to any particular webpage or domain and may execute on a different page than expected if a navigation occurs between the sending and execution of the message.
+However, messages sent to a WebFrame will be bound to that webpage and be dropped if the webpage goes away before the JavaScript is executed.

 [legacy IPC docs]: https://www.chromium.org/Home/chromium-security/education/security-tips-for-ipc
 [Mojo IPC docs]: https://chromium.googlesource.com/chromium/src/+/refs/heads/main/docs/security/mojo.md